Storytelling

 Is now the time to redefine your brand or bring new ideas to the table to present a creative but unified new front?
 A re-vamp could help make your content feel more fresh and exciting.
 Or, maybe your team just needs richer documentation and brand standards, so everyone is rowing in the same direction.

-2. Experiment with Different Media
+2. Experiment with different media

 Almost every company with a content marketing function covers a few core areas.
 The most common include an active blog, social media, long-form assets (like eBooks and whitepapers), email newsletters, and customer case studies.

 Don’t get us wrong: You need these types of assets.
 They’re the bread and butter of content marketing.
-But creativity is about bringing novel ideas to the table.
+But creativity in marketing is about bringing novel ideas to the table.
 Cutting-edge thought leadership is one way to stand out.
 But can you go even further?

 In addition to thinking about the “what,” think about the “how.”
-How can you use different media to present content in a way that few others are leveraging?
+How can you use different media to present creative content in a way that few others are leveraging?
 It’s 2023, and there are so many ways we can relay information from one person to another.
 For example:

 Multimedia content: Videos, infographics, podcast